jzs27/Flix/README.md

 The following **additional** features are implemented:
 - User can search for a movie in the collection view.
 - User can view month and year of movie in the details of both the table view and collection view.
+- User can tap of poster in detail veiw and watch the trailer of the movie.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):